 New arrangements for the retention of business rates came into effect on 1 April 2013 along with the requirement for an additional provision to be set aside for potential changes to rateable values as a result of appeals.
-The council's share of this provision sits alongside the impairment provision for unrecoverable debt (Note 18) and is calculated using Valuation Office data on successful and outstanding appeals.
+The council's share of this provision is disclosed in Note 31 and is calculated using Valuation Office data on successful and outstanding appeals.
 As there is potential for such appeals to be backdated to the last Valuation Office valuation of the rating list, (the closing date for backdating to the 2010 list being 31st March 2015) the amount set aside includes an element for backdating.
 An estimated provision is also made for appeals that may yet be lodged, based on new assessments due to be added to the rating list if the estimated assessment is material.